-Not all crochet books are created equal though and I’ve been burned by bad ones in the past.
-Well not ‘bad’ ones just books that have one great project on the cover and the rest of the projects are pretty average.
-I thought I’d pop together a post on my favourite crochet books.
+Not all beginner crochet books are created equal though and I’ve been burned by bad ones in the past.
+Well, not ‘bad’ ones just books that have one great project on the cover, and the rest of the projects are pretty average.
+I thought I’d pop together a post on my favorite beginner crochet (and not so beginner crochet) books.
 I own every single one of these books and I absolutely love each of them.

 1. Modern Crochet by Molla Mills